parthpakhare-dotcom/Data-Analysis-with-Python/Chapter2.4.md

-# 🌟 Chapter 4: Data Normalizatio in Python
+# 🌟 Chapter 4: Data Normalization in Python
 Normalization of data is the process of scaling the values of numeric data in a dataset to a specific range or distribution.
 It is often used to ensure that the data fits within a specific scale, which can improve the performance and stability of machine learning models and algorithms.
 For eg:
 In the given range, the length varies from 150-250 but width varies from 50-100.
 To bring them in the common range is an imporatant part of data preprocessing to make some statistical analysis easier.
 For eg:
 | Age | Income   |